 - a.
 Undergraduate students: If after receiving your timetable notice you change the courses in which you are enrolled, you are responsible for paying your revised assessment by the published deadline.
-You can view your assessment on Online Services at www.registrar.ualberta.ca or you may request an updated timetable/ fee assessment printout from the Registrar's office.
+You can view your assessment on Online Services at www.registrar.ualberta.ca or you may request an updated timetable/fee assessment printout from the Registrar's office.
 If you delay getting a new assessment, you may incur financial penalties (§22.2.7); information on refunds is given in §22.2.9.
 Registration deadlines are listed in §11.
 In the event that a revised assessment, following a withdrawal, results in unpaid fees, students are held responsible for payment of the fees in full. - b.
 Graduate students: One original Fall/Winter Class Timetable Notice/ Fees Assessment is mailed to each student registered in Fall/Winter to the most recent correspondence address provided by the student to the University.
-No revised Class Timetable Notice/Fee Assessments are mailed by the University after this point.
+The University does not mail revised Class Timetable Notices/Fee Assessments after this point.